 Meatless Monday continues to grow globally, with hundreds of schools running initiatives in their cafeterias.
 In fact, entire school districts have embraced Meatless Monday, including Baltimore, Boston, LA and Philadelphia.
 Food service companies like Sodexo, Chartwells and Compass Group have also brought Meatless Monday to their clients.
 Entire municipalities are even taking part, including places like San Francisco, Washington, DC and Los Angeles.

 Many of us are already consuming plant-based meals without even realizing it.
 Global cuisines from Indian, to Chinese, to Thai, to Ethiopian, to Lebanese feature flavour-packed vegetarian dishes.
 Even familiar foods, such as pasta primavera, peanut butter, and baked beans are vegetarian family favourites.

 Still stuck for ideas?
 Serve up black beans in tacos, sear tofu for stir fries, swap lentils for beef in pasta sauce, bulk up your chilis with extra beans, add chickpeas to your curries, and spread hummus on sandwiches.
 Veggie dogs and burgers, along with other vegetarian meats, are delicious, fast, and widely available from local supermarkets.
 Check out our Meatless tips and recipes and the “Meat-Free Monday Everywhere” online cookbook for more ideas and learn more about the importance of going meatless and about meatless protein sources.

-Bring Meatless Monday to your school!
-Download our Meatless Monday Toolkit to get started on your own campaign.
+Join the Meatless Monday movement!
+Download the appropriate Meatless Monday toolkit below to get started on your own campaign: